pycontribs/pyrax/docs/pyrax_doc.md

 ## Set up Authentication
 You need to submit your username and password in order to authenticate.
 If you are using the Rackspace Public Cloud, that would be your account username and API key.
 If you are using another OpenStack cloud, you also need to include your tenant ID, which you should be able to get from your provider.

-Please note that all versions of pyrax beginning with 1.4.0 require that you define what type of authentication system you are working with.
+Please note that **all versions of pyrax beginning with 1.4.0 require that you define what type of authentication system you are working with**.
 Previous versions only worked with Rackspace authentication, so this was not an issue.
 To do this, you have three options, listed below.
 In all cases the examples use `keystone` as the identity_type, but if you're using the Rackspace Cloud, change this to `rackspace`.

 1. **Configuration File**: make sure that the line `identity_type = keystone` is in your [configuration file](#configfile).
-1. **Environment Variable** - If you don't have a configuration file, pyrax will check for the environment variable `CLOUD_ID_TYPE`.
+1. **Environment Variable** - If you don't have a configuration file, pyrax checks for the environment variable `CLOUD_ID_TYPE`.
 Set this by executing `export CLOUD_ID_TYPE=keystone` in a bash shell, or by setting it in the System section of the Control Panel in Windows.
 1. **Set in Code** - if you can't do either of the above, change the import statement to add `pyrax.set_setting("identity_type", "keystone")` immediately after the `import pyrax` statement.

 ## Authenticating